Dispelling Some Myths: Mediæval Peasants ate Bland Food

 The spice trade has a long and lucrative ancestry.
 Although there was an overland trade route across Asia, it was mainly by sea that the trade grew.
 Voyages from Roman Egypt to India, for example, soon brought vast quantities of aromatic spices to the markets of Greece and the Roman Empire.
 Roman trade with India continued for more than three hundred years and allowed exotic spices, such as black pepper, to be far more commonplace than in later centuries.
 As Roman influence waned, however, the trade in spices followed suit.
 A short-lived resurgence in the 5th-century AD did not prevent trade declining once more in the 6th-century.

 The Arab traders, who had always been sailing directly to spice-producing lands, kept their albeit weakened hold on the spice trade in the post-Roman period and through the Middle Ages.
-But by the tenth century both Venice and Genoa had begun to prosper through their trade with the Levant.
+But by the 10th-century both Venice and Genoa had begun to prosper through their trade with the Levant.
 The bitter rivalry that developed between the two cities ended with Genoa's defeat and Venice securing a monopoly of trade in the Middle east for the next century.
 In so doing, the Venetians made vast sums of money by trading spices with buyer-distributors from northern and western Europe.
 Nonetheless, this trade did little to reduce the price and few ordinary folk could afford spices.

 Bland and tasteless food Today many of us have to hand a wide variety of spices from across the globe and we use them almost daily to flavour our meals.
 From that familiarity it is easy to see why, if Mediæval peasants lacked access to such spices, many might assume their food was bland and tasteless.
 But, as we have seen, this was far from the case.
 The Mediæval peasant had a well-rounded, healthy diet which, while dependent on good harvests, kept them properly nourished.
 Apart from bread, they ate stews (adding meat when it could be afforded), fish, a wide variety of fruit and vegetables, eggs, and dairy products.
 By adding herbs from their garden plots, their meals could be as flavoursome as ours.